-Confucius is almost universally (and unfairly) blamed for the style of rote-learning that has plagued Chinese education for centuries.
+Confucius is almost universally (and unfairly) blamed for the style of rote-learning that has plagued Chinese education for millennia.
 In reality, however, he advocated a balanced and intellectually-rigorous approach to learning that remains highly relevant even today.

 Confucius is often blamed for stifling economic and technological innovation as well as rote-learning.
 Judging by this counsel to Zizhang, perhaps there is some justification for this charge.
 Still, for most people starting out in the world of work, his advice to absorb as much information as possible and not speak out of turn makes a lot of sense.